Project-Setup/nextjs-urql-contentful/README.md

-# NextJs + Urql
+# NextJs + Urql + Contentful

--   This project starter uses nextjs (v12.1.0) and urql (a lightweight graphql client).
+-   This project starter uses nextjs (v12.1.0) and urql (a lightweight graphql client) assuming Contentful as the core headless cms.

 ## Setup